mramshaw/Alexa-Stuff/README.md

 #### SessionEndedRequest

-This probably indicates a user timeout.
+This indicates an abnormal end of the current session, most probably a user timeout.

 For more information: